RobustBench: a standardized adversarial robustness benchmark: Abstract

 \section{Abstract}

-As a research community, we are still lacking a \textit{systematic} understanding of the progress on adversarial robustness, which often makes it hard to identify the most promising ideas in training robust models.
-A key challenge in benchmarking robustness is that its evaluation is often error-prone, leading to overestimation of the true robustness of models.
-While adaptive attacks designed for a particular defense are a potential solution, they have to be highly customized for particular models, which makes it difficult to compare different methods.
-Our goal is to instead establish a \textit{standardized benchmark} of adversarial robustness, which as accurately as possible reflects the robustness of the considered models within a reasonable computational budget.
-To evaluate the robustness of models for our benchmark, we consider AutoAttack, an ensemble of white- and black-box attacks which was recently shown in a large-scale study to improve almost all robustness evaluations compared to the original publications.
-We also impose some restrictions on the admitted models to rule out defenses that only make gradient-based attacks ineffective without improving actual robustness.
-Our leaderboard, hosted at \url{http://robustbench.github.io/}, contains evaluations of 90+ models and aims at reflecting the current state of the art on a set of well-defined tasks in $\ell_\infty$- and $\ell_2$-threat models and on common corruptions, with possible extensions in the future.
-Additionally, we open-source the library \url{http://github.com/RobustBench/robustbench} that provides unified access to 60+ robust models to facilitate their downstream applications.
+As a research community, we are still lacking a systematic understanding of the progress on adversarial robustness which often makes it hard to identify the most promising ideas in training robust models.
+A key challenge in benchmarking robustness is that its evaluation is often error-prone leading to \textit{robustness overestimation}.
+Our goal is to establish a \textit{standardized benchmark} of adversarial robustness, which as accurately as possible reflects the robustness of the considered models within a reasonable computational budget.
+To this end, we start by considering the image classification task and introduce restrictions (possibly loosened in the future) on the allowed models.
+We evaluate \mat{adversarial} robustness with \textit{AutoAttack} \cite{croce2020reliable}, an ensemble of white- and black-box attacks, which was recently shown in a large-scale study to improve almost all robustness evaluations compared to the original publications.
+To prevent overadaptation of new defenses to AutoAttack, we welcome external evaluations based on adaptive attacks \cite{tramer2020adaptive}, especially where AutoAttack flags a potential overestimation of robustness.
+Our leaderboard, hosted at \url{https://robustbench.github.io/}, contains evaluations of 120+ models and aims at reflecting the current state of the art in image classification on a set of well-defined tasks in $\ell_\infty$- and $\ell_2$-threat models and on common corruptions, with possible extensions in the future.
+Additionally, we open-source the library \url{https://github.com/RobustBench/robustbench} that provides unified access to 80+ robust models to facilitate their downstream applications.
 Finally, based on the collected models, we analyze the impact of robustness on the performance on distribution shifts, calibration, out-of-distribution detection, fairness, privacy leakage, smoothness, and transferability.

 \blfootnote{$^*$Equal contribution.}